bkomuves/mathematica-packages/USERGUIDE.md

     pp[3,2,1]

-For Schur polynomials, there is a function `mkSchur` which works as `mkSubscript` but normalizes the input to a partition (possible adding a sign or returning 0).
+For Schur polynomials, there is a function `mkSchur` which works as `mkSubscript` but normalizes the input to a partition (possibly changing the sign or returning 0).

     mkSchur[var,i]
     mkSchur[var,i1,i2,...]